jdmar3-comp426/a99-dijkstra-disciple-s/docs/planning.md

         - We wanted te project to reflect a part of UNC
         - We wanted it to be simple for everyone to understand and play
         - We choose FlappyBird simple using only space bar or with a left click on the mouse
-        - Instead of a bird we wanted used UNC spirit in our game
+        - Instead of a bird we used UNC spirit in our game

 ### Understanding each file: